Tieback Anchors

 Why Choose Rock Supremacy for Tieback Anchors

-Our installers are trained and certified in post-tensioning procedures for reliable anchor performance.
+Our installers are trained in Post-Tensioning Institute procedures for ground anchor installation, stressing, and acceptance testing.

 Full Testing Capability